 (I don’t doubt that Lord Shaftesbury was genuinely horrified by children in coal mines; Charles Dickens by the street urchins he immortalised in Oliver Twist.
 Nor that such widely aired moral outrage expedited parliamentary action.
 But insofar as it marched in step with more material drivers of change, it pushed at doors already opening.
 12 Humanism is blind to such realities, inclining us to a rose-tinted reading of modern history as the onwards and upwards march of Enlightenment values.
 Does this matter?
 Yes.
-It leaves us wrongfooted by the reversal of gains made under one set of material circumstances – which under capitalism equate to the needs of Profit, some more obvious than others – when those circumstances change.)
+It leaves us wrongfooted by the reversal of gains made under one set of material circumstances – which under capitalism equate to the needs, some more direct and obvious than others, of profit .)

 The parallels between the dominance today of the West’s FIRE sectors, and that of the landed gentry in early 19th century Britain, are teased out by Mr Hudson:

 - In both cases monopoly control of a resource essential to wealth creation lies with a tiny elite.